How to troubleshoot importing errors

 - Highlight the first column (“Column A”) and click on Text to Column.

-- It will ask you to choose the file type, choose Delimited.
+- It will ask you to choose the file type, select Delimited.

 - On this next screen, check “TAB” and “COMMA” for delimiter types.
 Hit Next, then hit Finish.